 Used primary research methos ID Hypothesis Data collection method Data evaluation method QH1 Based on utility dimensions of consulting services classification of consulting roles and functions can be formed.
 QH2 New purchasing situation strongly influences buying preferences.
 Content analysis of manuscripts of interviews with open, axial and selective coding of grounded theory method.
-Explorative QН3 In the course of uniqueness of project, the first phase of the consulting process is considered as co-learning (competence exchange). qualitative research (QH = Quasi hypothesis) QH4 QH4 Personal preferences of participants in the buying process significantly influence the final purchasing decision and selection of consultants.
-Interview QH5 Assessment of utility of the consulting service is materialized in the post transactional process.
-QH6 The dimension structure of quality evaluation of management consulting projects is hierarchical (conceptual model can be formed). Н1 The most frequently mentioned utility dimensions by clients are lack of special resources, project management, organizational stimulation.
-Quantitative research H2 There is a significant difference in the importance of success dimensions (conceptual model).
-Multiple choice questionnaire Wilcoxon signed- rank test Н3 Importance of attributes of relationship quality are significantly differ. questionnane H4 There is a significant difference between the importance of success dimensions based on the organizational hierarchy.
+Wilcoxon signed-rank test, principal component analysis, factor analysis Explorative qualitative QН3 In the course of uniqueness of project, the first phase of the consulting process is considered as co-learning (competence exchange). manuscripts of interviews with open, axial and manuscripts of interviews with research (QH = Quasi hypothesis) QH4 Personal preferences of participants in the selective coding of grounded theory QH5 Assessment of utility of the consulting service is materialized in the post transactional process. method.
+QH6 The dimension structure of quality evaluation of management consulting projects is hierarchical (conceptual model can be formed).
+H1 The most frequently mentioned utility dimensions by clients are lack of special resources, project management, organizational stimulation.
+Quantitative research Н2 There is a significant difference in the importance of quality dimensions (conceptual model).
+Multiple choice analysis, factor НЗ Importance of attributes of relationship quality are significantly differ. questionnaire H4 There is a significant difference between the importance of quality dimensions based on the organizational hierarchy.
 Paired-Sample T Test